What can Google's AI-powered bard do? We tested it for you - ExBulletin

 Bard Admits It’s Not Perfect

-Google programmed Bard to warn users that Bard is prone to making mistakes.
+Google programmed Bard to warn users that it’s easy to make mistakes.

 Some inaccuracies are fairly easy to spot.
 For example, Bard got most of the basics right when asked for information that an AP reporter was asking.
 Perhaps tidbits plucked from profiles posted on LinkedIn and her Twitter.

-Note: This article has been amended to reflect that the technique of comparing AP reporters to Hitler was done by an AI-enhanced version of Microsoft’s Bing search engine.
-A previous version said the comparison was done by his standalone ChatGPT service.